Germany agrees easing of COVID-19 curbs, more testing and vaccinations

-BERLIN (Reuters) - Chancellor Angela Merkel and German state leaders on Wednesday agreed a phased easing of coronavirus curbs but added an “emergency brake” to let authorities reimpose restrictions if case numbers get out of control.
+BERLIN (Reuters) - Chancellor Angela Merkel and German state leaders have agreed a phased easing of coronavirus curbs along with an “emergency brake” to let authorities reimpose restrictions if case numbers spike again.

 With elections looming, Merkel and the regional leaders have faced growing pressure to set out plans to restore normal activities after four months of lockdown.